 Gunderic, the Vandal King up to AD 428

-At the beginning of the 420’s, the Vandals won a great victory against a Romano-Gothic army led by Castinus.
+At the beginning of the 420s, the Vandals won a great victory against a Romano-Gothic army led by Castinus.
 This helped them to further enrich themselves by raiding in Mauritania and the Balearic Islands.
-Many Roman ports in Spain were captured including many of galleys within them and so the Vandals became the first Teutonic people to develop a Mediterranean navy.
+Many Roman ports in Spain were captured, including many of the galleys within them, and so the Vandals became the first Teutonic people to develop a Mediterranean navy.

 Gaiseric, The Vandal King AD 428-477

-King Gunderic died and was succeed by his half-brother, a bastard named Gaiseric (his mother being an unknown concubine of the Vandal King) The name, of which there are various spellings (also Geiseric and Genseric) means the ‘Caesar King’.
-He was a more clever and shrewd diplomat as well as military leader (excellently trained in warfare) than any Vandal leader before or after him.
-He led his Vandals to repulse the imperial offensives and gave gifts to Attila the Hun for attacking the Romans and Visigoths in the 440’s-50’s.
-He was undisputed King of the Vandals and Alans in AD 428.
+King of the Vandals, Gunderic, died and was succeeded by his half-brother, a bastard named Gaiseric (his mother being an unknown concubine of the Vandal King).
+The name, of which there are various spellings (also Geiseric and Genseric), means the ‘Caesar King.’
+He was a more clever and shrewd diplomat as well as a military leader (excellently trained in warfare) than any Vandal leader before or after him.
+He led his Vandals to repulse the imperial offensives and gave gifts to Attila the Hun for attacking the Romans and Visigoths in the 440s-50s.
+He was the undisputed King of the Vandals and Alans in AD 428.